-- Standard_dev (required argument) – It is the standard deviation for the data range.
+- Standard_dev (required argument) – This is the standard deviation for the data range.

-- Size (required argument) – It is the sample size.
+- Size (required argument) – This is the sample size.

 To calculate the confidence interval for a population mean, the returned confidence value must then be added to and subtracted from the sample mean.
 For example, for the sample mean x: